woosungchoi/docker-rhymix/README.md

 # docker-rhymix

-These are some reassons why use this Docker Compose in your production environment.
+These are some reasons why use this Docker Compose in your `Rhymix` production environment.

 ☝️ 2 command to install

 ⚡ Performance Optimized

 🔒 SSL auto-renewed

+🆕 Latest docker images and Rhymix

+🚧 Phpmyadmin for database administration

+🚢 Portainer for docker container management

 ## Stack